2. Document Library Pro Settings

 Tip: The options on the plugin settings page set the defaults for all of your document libraries.
 If needed, you can override most of the options using the shortcode options.
 This allows you to choose different settings for each list of documents on your site.

 The General tab contains options which will affect all your document libraries, where you are using the table or the grid layout.

 Enter your license key here.
 This is essential for the plugin to work.

 Select which fields you would like to use for your documents.
-These fields will be displayed on the single document page if you are using it.
+These fields will be displayed on the single document page if you are using it; on the Add/Edit Document page; and also the front end document submission form.
 The content, excerpt and featured image can also be displayed in your document lists.

 - Content - This field can be used for a description of the document, or to add the full content of the document if you want it to be available online without having to download it.